Tuttotorna/OMNIABASE/README.md

 - cross-representation compatibility
 - structural fragility and collapse under representational change

-Omniabase is therefore not tied to one domain, one metric family, or one implementation style.
+OMNIABASE is therefore not tied to one domain, one metric family, or one implementation style.

 Its unifying condition is not the domain.